 If another Member takes out cover on the contract a Risk Assessor has staked NXM tokens against the Assessor earns commission in the form of newly minted NXM tokens.
 The commission earned from each cover purchased on the contract is equal to 20% of the price of cover.
 Total earnings are subject to a maximum of 50% of the staked amount.

 NXM earned from commissions as well as stake that have been released needs to be withdrawn on the Members' Dashboard.
 Only after the NXM has been withdrawn can it be used for other purposes.

 It is entirely up to the Assessor to decide why they believe a contract is secure.
 They may assess the code directly themselves, use automated tools, put faith in an audit firm which has independently assessed the contract, follow a different Risk Assessor that they trust or use any other method they choose.

 Risk Assessors stake value and their reputation by claiming that they believe the smart contract in question is unlikely to have any bugs.
 The mutual is then able to provide a certain amount of additional capacity on those contracts at a lower price, the full dynamics of which are described in the Pricing Model section of the Docs Pages (coming soon!).
 This allows Members to obtain cheaper cover for their risks.

 Nexus Mutual strives to be a decentralised alternative to insurance, using the UK's discretionary mutual model.
 As such, in keeping with the ethos of both the mutual structure and the decentralised nature of public blockchains, the governance process is driven by the members themselves.

 All members of the mutual can vote on proposals.
 They can also submit new proposals to be voted on by the membership base.

-All proposals put to a member vote will firstly be put to the Advisory Board (described below), who will white-list the proposal and make a recommendation on the outcome.
+All proposals put to a member vote are firstly put to the Advisory Board (described below), who will white-list the proposal and make a recommendation on the outcome.
 Members are then given a specified time-frame to vote on the proposal.
 If a specified quorum is met then the majority outcome prevails, otherwise the vote proceeds as per the Advisory Board recommendation.